mitvis/olli/README.md

 ### Testing local changes on the docsite

-- Make sure you have run `npm run start` in `core` and/or `adapters`.
+- Make sure you have run `npm run start` in both `core` and `adapters` at least once.
+Ensure that `docs/olli` contains both `olli-dev.js` and `adapters-dev.js`.
+- Run `npm run start` in the package(s) you are developing.
 This starts webpack in watch mode with the dev config.
+- Run `bundle exec jekyll serve --livereload` to serve the page at `localhost:4000/olli`.
 - Use the example gallery at `localhost:4000/olli/examples` to test changes locally.
 Changes to the source files will be live updated.

 ## Current Visualization Library Support